 Figure 16.
 Daily frequency that the Net Delta Outflow Index (NDOI) was at least as high as the steady-state thresholds for the D-1641 'X2 standard' for January 1 (day 0) to December 31 (day 365-366), 1968 through 2017.
-The steady-state NDOI thresholds used to calculate the frequencies were Roe Island \geq 27,200 cfs, Chipps Island \geq 11,400 cfs, and Collinsville \geq 7,100 cfs.
+The steady-state NDOI thresholds used to calculate the frequencies were Roe Island $\geq 27,200$ cfs, Chipps Island $\geq 11,400$ cfs, and Collinsville $\geq 7,100$ cfs.
 For reference, a frequency of 0.5 means an NDOI at least as high as the threshold occurred half of the time on a given day.
 Note that this plot is only intended to provide a concise view of the modern seasonality of Delta outflow.
 It is not intended to reflect anything about compliance or non-compliance with D-1641.
 Source: USFWS unpublished analysis of the DAYFLOW database.

 The Service has begun to further evaluate this interacting relationship between turbidity and OMR.
 Some of this work has been done under the auspices of CSAMP.
-The Service has coupled its adult delta smelt abundance estimates with estimates of entrainment to develop estimates of the proportion of the adult population entrained from 1993-2015 (Appendix 2).
-These estimates range from near zero to almost 40%.
-We used these proportional entrainment estimates as a response variable in a general linear model involving December-February averages of OMR and system-wide averages of Secchi disk depth to demonstrate the strongly interacting influence of these variables.
-The model was constructed to test for the possibility that the OMR and Secchi disk depth influenced proportional entrainment of adult delta smelt differently during three periods of very different management strategies for winter exports.
+The Service has coupled its adult delta smelt abundance estimates with estimates of entrainment to develop estimates of the proportion of the adult population entrained from 1993-2015 (appendix#Smith).
+These estimates range from near zero to almost 20%.
+We used these proportional entrainment estimates as a response variable in a linear regression model involving December-February averages of OMR and system-wide averages of Secchi disk depth to demonstrate the strongly interacting influence of these variables.
+The model was constructed to test for the possibility that the OMR and Secchi disk depth factors influenced proportional entrainment of adult delta smelt differently during three periods of very different management strategies for winter exports.
 These were a "pre-CALFED" era (1993-1998), which was generally a very wet period with highly variable OMR, a "CALFED" era (1999-2006), which had consistently high winter exports and very negative OMR, and a "BiOp years" era (2007-2015), which had less negative OMR flows due to Court decisions and biological opinions for delta smelt and anadromous fishes.
-The biological opinion era also had less turbid water as indexed by Secchi disk depth data.
-Further details of the regression approach are provided in Appendix 2.
+This era also had less turbid water as indexed by Secchi disk depth data.
+Further details of the regression approach are provided in appendix#Smith.

-The best-supported model was the one that included all predictor variables (OMR, Secchi disk depth, their interaction, and the categorical era variable (Figure 17; Appendix 2).
-Figure 17 contrasts the regression predictions for a Secchi disk depth of 42 cm versus 66 cm to show how sensitive the results were to what may seem like relatively small changes in system wide water transparency (66 cm - 42 cm = 24 cm, which is less than 10 inches).
+The best-supported model was the one that included all predictor variables (OMR, Secchi disk depth, their interaction, and the categorical era variable (Figure 17; appendix#Smith).
+Figure 17 contrasts the regression predictions for a Secchi disk depth of 42 cm versus 53 cm to show how sensitive the results were to what may seem like relatively small changes in system wide water transparency.
+At a Secch disk depth of 42 cm, proportional entrainment was predicted to increase as OMR flow became increasingly negative.
+However, at a Secchi disk depth of 53 cm, there was no relationship predicted between OMR flow and proportional entrainment of adult delta smelt.
 For reference, the annual mean Secchi disk depths ranged from less than 40 cm to more than 70 cm.